Checkup And Cleans in Sydney

 Bone loss caused by periodontitis is not reversible.
 The bone will never grow back.
 If you have periodontitis, it takes careful monitoring, diligent home care, and thorough dental hygiene therapy to arrest its progress.
 With regular dental hygiene visits, we can plan a series of treatments to slow down the process and prevent early tooth loss.
 In many cases, we can successfully stop further deterioration of the gum tissues, enabling you to hold onto your teeth longer.

-Oral Health Care at Home
+Oral Health Care At Home

 Along with regular dental cleanings and examinations at our dental practice, it’s also important that you practice a proper oral health care regime at home.
 This keeps your teeth and gums healthy all year-round, including in-between visits.